Developers, rejoice! Feature flags are now easier than ever with Rollout and backed by CloudBees for the stability you depend on.

 What are some customer needs that led to this acquisition?

 The majority of feature flag implementations are bespoke, not using a platform like Rollout.
-Developers in some environments (including where DevOps is practiced) may be hesitant of merging their changes to the master branch as they may not be able to support it.
+Developers in some environments (including where DevOps is practiced) may be hesitant of merging their changes to the controller branch as they may not be able to support it.
 This means software remains un-merged and takes people away from trunk-based developments.
 Using feature flags means developers can test and merge changes with confidence, and then separately enable the features in production as needed (and should things go wrong, they can flick a switch instead of rolling back a release).

 Rollout also provides excellent SDKs that make it very easy for developers to add feature flags to their apps in their language of choice (using idioms appropriate to that language - for example in Java, static typing is used to define feature flags so a small typo doesn’t mean your feature flag doesn’t work: an all to common problem).
 Configuration as code is emerging as an important practice for developers - and Rollout can be used in this fashion.
 This means that developers can be confident that the configuration of their flags is in sync with their source code.
 This is (currently) a unique feature for Rollout.